Identities for the generalized Fibonacci polynomial: Generalized Fibonacci polynomials

 \section{Generalized Fibonacci polynomials}

 In this section we introduce the generalized Fibonacci polynomial sequences.
-This definition gives rise to some familiar polynomial sequences which are mentioned below.
-The definition matches the definitions of polynomial sequences given in other papers on this topic, for example the definition given by Fl\'{o}rez et al. and Koshy \cite{florezHiguitaMuk2016, koshy}, respectively.
+This definition gives rise to some known polynomial sequences which are mentioned below.
+The definition matches the definitions of polynomial sequences given in other papers on this topic, for example the definition given by Fl\'{o}rez et al., Hoggatt et al., and Koshy \cite{florezHiguitaMukCharact, HoggattLong, koshy}, respectively.

-For the remaining part of this section we reproduce the definitions by Fl\'orez et al. \cite{florezHiguitaMuk2016} and \cite{florezHiguitaMuk}, for generalized Fibonacci polynomials.
+For the remaining part of this section we reproduce the definitions by Fl\'orez et al. \cite{florezHiguitaMukstar,florezHiguitaMukCharact,florezHiguitaMuk}, for generalized Fibonacci polynomials.
+We now give the two second order polynomial recurrence relations in which we divide the GFP.